Newsletter

 Medicine doctor surgery

-The Jack, Joseph and Morton Mandel Supporting Foundation has made a $50 million grant to launch Cleveland Clinic’s Community Bridge to Care Initiative, a program that will help Cleveland residents get the care they need as quickly and seamlessly as possible and expand access to emergency and trauma care.
+The Jack, Joseph and Morton Mandel Supporting Foundation has made a $50 million grant to launch the Cleveland Clinic’s Community Bridge to Care Initiative, a program that will help Cleveland residents get the care they need as quickly and seamlessly as possible and expand access to emergency and trauma care.

 “We are deeply grateful to the Mandel Foundation for their partnership and support,” Dr. Tom Mihaljevic, CEO and president of Cleveland Clinic and holder of the Morton L. Mandel CEO chair, stated.
 “Their generosity allows us to expand the care we provide to our patients and the communities we serve.
 The expansion of our emergency services will help us better care for patients with the most serious injuries, ensuring they receive the specialized treatment they need, when it matters most.”

-“Every resident of our city deserves access to the best care in the world and Cleveland is fortunate to be the home of one of the world’s great healthcare systems,” stated Jehuda Reinharz, president and CEO of the foundation.
+“Every resident of our city deserves access to the best care in the world, and Cleveland is fortunate to be the home of one of the world’s great healthcare systems,” stated Jehuda Reinharz, president and CEO of the foundation.
 “We are proud to help Cleveland Clinic fulfill that promise.
 This work will strengthen the future health of our entire community.”

 Mandel Foundation board chair Stephen Hoffman stated that “with this grant, we are proud to support the efforts of the Cleveland Clinic to deepen their engagement with the surrounding neighborhoods.”

-The grant builds on the Mandel Foundation’s commitment to improving quality of life for Cleveland residents and its longstanding partnership with Cleveland Clinic, including the establishment of the Jack, Joseph and Morton Mandel Global Leadership and Learning Institute, the Morton L. Mandel CEO Chair and the Morton L. Mandel Innovation Fund, according to the release.
+The grant builds on the Mandel Foundation’s commitment to improving quality of life for Cleveland residents and its longstanding partnership with the Cleveland Clinic, including the establishment of the Jack, Joseph and Morton Mandel Global Leadership and Learning Institute, the Morton L. Mandel CEO Chair and the Morton L. Mandel Innovation Fund, according to the release.